Influence of ambient temperature on cavitation bubble dynamics: Methodology

 Experiments were conducted in a transparent tempered-glass water tank with dimensions of 350 mm $\times$ 350 mm $\times$ 350 mm and a wall thickness of 5 mm.
 A PMMA plate, measuring 300 mm $\times$ 300 mm $\times$ 30 mm, was fixed at the bottom of the tank to provide a rigid wall boundary condition.
-The tank was filled with water to a depth of 300 mm.
-Two resistance-type heaters ($20 \Omega$) were employed to regulate the water temperature.
-These heaters facilitated precise control of the ambient temperature, which was varied from $23^\circ$C (room temperature) to $90^\circ$C. Temperatures were measured using two K-type thermocouples (TASI, TA612C) positioned approximately 50 mm from the bubble center.
-Within a 100 mm radius surrounding the bubble, spatial temperature variations were kept to a maximum of $0.5^\circ$C. Atmospheric pressure $P_{atm}$ was monitored using a digital pressure gauge (LANGFAN, XY-3041).

-To capture the transient behaviors of the cavitation bubble, a high-speed camera (Phantom, V2012) equipped with a macro lens (LAOWA 100 mm F2.8) is triggered simultaneously with the discharge.
+The tank was filled with deionized water to a depth of 300 mm and left to stand in the test tank for at least 12 hours before experiments, ensuring it was visibly bubble-free during the tests.
+Two resistance-type heaters ($20 \Omega$) were used to precisely regulate the water temperature from $23$ to $90^\circ$C. Temperatures were measured using two K-type thermocouples (TASI, TA612C) positioned approximately 50 mm from the bubble centre.
+Within a 100 mm radius surrounding the bubble, spatial temperature variations were kept to a maximum of $0.5^\circ$C. Atmospheric pressure was monitored using a digital pressure gauge (LANGFAN, XY-3041).
+To capture the transient behaviours of the cavitation bubble, a high-speed camera (Phantom, V2012) equipped with a macro lens (LAOWA 100 mm F2.8) is triggered simultaneously with the discharge.
 Illumination is provided by a 2000W strobe-free LED lamp, which is diffused through matt glass to achieve uniform backlighting.
 The camera operates at $45,000-67,000$ frames per second with the exposure time of 1 $\mathrm{\mu}$s.
-The bubble radius $R(t)$ is determined using the volume equivalence method, expressed as $(R(t) = \sqrt[3]{3 V(t)/ 4\pi})$, where $V(t)$ represents the time-dependent bubble volume and is obtained by integrating the bubble profile.
-The uncertainty of the measurements is the length of a single pixel.
+The bubble radius $R(t)$ in our experiment is determined using the volume equivalence method, expressed as $R(t) = \sqrt[3]{3 V_b(t)/ 4\pi}$ \citep{zeng2018wall}, where $V_b(t)$ represents the time-dependent bubble volume and is obtained by integrating the bubble profile.
+The uncertainty in the length measurement corresponds to a single pixel, which is about 0.07 mm (approximately 0.5$\%$ of $R_{max}$).